ACaspersz/fishbrains/README.md

 This game is for anyone who wants to improve their information processing ability, whether they are children, adults or elderly.
 Because of the simple interface the game is useful and understandable to all ages, as the symbols and input requirements are easy to grasp.

 **How will the target audience access the application?**
 The user will only require access to a Mac computer.
 Once the game is downloaded along with its associated gems, it can be run anytime from the command line.
-It can be accessed anytime the target audience would like to test their ability, compare with their previous stats or other users stats, or hit a personal best score.
-Its simple functionality and navigation make it understandable and playable by all.
+It can be accessed anytime the target audience would like to test their ability and its simple functionality and navigation make it understandable and playable by all.

 ### **R6: Features of the application**

 **1. User can input their name from the command line**.
  After beginning the app, the user will be prompted to enter their name, which will be stored and used throught the application to personalise experience.

-**2. Main Menu: Play game, Tutorials, Highscores, Exit**.
+**2. Main Menu: Play game, Tutorials, Exit**.
  Includes the following:
  - *Play Game*, which initiates a round of the flash card game.
  - *Tutorial*, which explains the rules of the game and how to play, including how the scores are calculated.
- - *Highscores*, which allows user to view highscores from previous game play.
  - *Exit*, to exit the application when finished.

 **3. Play Game**